daniloarodrigues/apollo-orm/readme.md

-# Apollo ORM for ScyllaDB
+# Apollo ORM for Cassandra/Scylla

-This is the Apollo ORM library for ScyllaDB/Cassandra, a Python library that provides an Object-Relational Mapping (ORM) interface to ScyllaDB.
+This is the Apollo ORM library for Cassandra/Scylla, a Python library that provides an Object-Relational Mapping (ORM) interface to ScyllaDB.

 ## Installation